 Overall, the Guide is a welcome resource, consolidating existing guidance plus the ASA's expectations as discerned from many of the recent rulings into an easily digestible and concise document.
-The material offers some clear and helpful tips on staying compliant, and deals with a few of the previously considered "grey areas", in particular where influencers are given gifts with no obligation to post and where they are posting about their own products and services.
+The material offers some clear and helpful tips on staying compliant, and deals with a few of the previously considered "grey areas", in particular where influencers are given gifts and where they are posting about their own products and services.

 Perhaps the biggest concern is that some areas of the Guide may well be difficult for influencers and brands to apply in practice – for example:

 - Multiple brands featured or tagged in a post – how can influencers easily distinguish the content which is advertising, from the content which is not?
 Space limitations in captions may make this difficult to achieve in a way which is likely to be considered obvious (i.e. without the viewer needing to click a "see more" button).